-Objective 4A 1.2.1To avoid, remedy or mitigate adverse effects caused by building height, intensity and location on the amenity values of adjacent residential sites and the residential character of the surrounding residential area.
+To avoid, remedy or mitigate adverse effects caused by building height, intensity and location on the amenity values of adjacent residential sites and the residential character of the surrounding residential area.
 In considering these objectives, the proposed re-zoning of these sites to General Residential Activity Area is consistent with their intent.
-In particular it will ensure that any future development that might occur on the site is appropriately addressed, and that the amenity values and residential character associated with the surrounding area will continue to be maintained in line with current District Plan requirements.
+In particular it will ensure that any future development that might occur on these sites is appropriately addressed, and that the amenity values and residential character associated with the surrounding area will continue to be maintained in line with current District Plan requirements.